 Your prospects are more likely to trust you immediately they realize that other people (especially their friends) trust you.
 It is called ‘Peer Influence’.

-Facebook has helped businesses to leverage on this principle by allowing their users to become fans of individuals and businesses on clicking ‘like’.
+Facebook has helped businesses to leverage on this principle by allowing their users to become fans of individuals and businesses by clicking ‘like’.
 Internet businesses quickly leveraged on this principle by allowing people to like a post, website, product or service with just a click of the mouse.

 4. The Principle of Scarcity